 NOTE: Common failure parts (Ex: Battery and hard drive) have been excluded as these are wear items expected to fail.

-Most legacy 130W power adapters are known to have Sense IC issues that kill charging.
+Most legacy 130W power adapters are known to have Sense IC issues that prevent battery charging from working.
 The adapter must be replaced when it happens, but it is possible to get by while you wait.

 - Unplug the adapter from the wall and laptop.